mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 #### Level 18: Pitch Perfect

-Through intensive practice, you have perfected the performance of your favorite compositions and can cast them at will.
+Through intensive rehearsal, you have perfected the performance of your favorite compositions and can cast them at will.
 Choose one of the level 1 Rhythmancy spells you have prepared that has a casting time of an action.
 You can cast this spell at its lowest level without expending a spell slot.
 To cast this spell at a higher level, you must expend a spell slot or Rhythmancy Points.

 Additionally, when you take the Attack action on your turn, you can replace one of the attacks with a casting of the spell you chose for this feature.